Aref-Shahbakhsh/Aref-Shahbakhsh.github.io/content/authors/admin/_index.md

 I'm passionate about breaking down complex topics, and I love sharing what I learn along the way.
 You'll find my writings and deep-dives right here in my [posts](/post)!

-Off the screen, you can probably find me planning my next checkmate on a chessboard or getting lost in a piece on the piano.
+Away from the screen, you can probably find me planning my next checkmate on a chessboard or getting lost in a piece on the piano.